Mrtenz/yakgs/README.md

 * Install `yakgs.dev.user.js` to your browser.
 * Start a development server with `yarn run dev`.
 * Go to `http://localhost:8080` in your browser.

+## Screenshots
+There are some screenshots of some of the functionality of version 1.1.0 [here](https://imgur.com/a/8M672fr).